UniteForHumanity/UniteForHumanity/readme.md

 Stem Volunteering Platform<br>
 Presenter from CSNYC or ScriptEd

-Our Kickoff attendees suggested ta number of potential projects to address these challenges.
+Our July 10 Kickoff attendees suggested a number of potential projects to address these challenges.
 We have compiled a list of suggestions at <a href"https://public.etherpad-mozilla.org/p/Uniteforhumanity">https://public.etherpad-mozilla.org/p/Uniteforhumanity</a>.
 If any of these projects appeal to you, look for the team leader who suggested them.

 <b>Prompts</b>